Oh, that poor tortured genius.

 I won’t even argue there isn’t a place for mindless TV anymore (hey, I’m a sucker for It’s Always Sunny in Philadelphia while drunk), but with so many great shows and movies easily accessible through streaming, I typically look for shows that provide more than just a few laughs (as witty as Always Sunny’s jokes can be).

-And, there haven’t been any shows—any characters—where I’ve found myself marking down more quotes than Californication’s Hank Moody.
+And, there haven’t been any shows—any characters—where I’ve found myself marking down more quotes than the Californication’s Hank Moody.
 The series is several years old now, but the protagonist Moody played by David Duchovny has a way with words, style, and timing that doesn’t fade with age.

-For the unacquainted, Duchovny’s Moody is a writer from New York — who moves out to LA (sound familiar? *cough* Roman).
-In some seasons, he’s stricken with writer’s block.
+For the unacquainted, Duchovny’s Moody is a writer from New York City — who moves out to Los Angeles (sound familiar? *cough* Roman).
+David Duchovny’s Moody is fictitious but likely based on the writer Charles Bukowski.
+In some seasons, Hank is stricken with writer’s block.
 In others (well, all of them really) his personal and family life teeters on the edge of destruction.
 Yet, through it all, Hank maintains a suave demeanor, as he’s simultaneously a genius and a train wreck.

 My commonplace book is filled with so many stellar quotes, from the thought-provoking to poetic imagery, to words or sayings I just wanted to steal.

 Note: The parentheses after quotes mean (season.episode) in case you want to find those moments.

 This is Moody in one line.
 He’s a complete train wreck and the coolest guy in every room.
 He epitomizes the seductive power of going against expectations.
 Here, Moody uses the perfect image, a swirling black hole, to describe himself.
 And while we may not all be the simultaneous attractors of destruction and seduction, we can frame this to suit ourselves.

 While I (hopefully) won’t be in a situation to call myself a swirling black hole of chaos, I can verbalize my own dichotomies with this.
 Despite the fact that I’m a [poetic imagery], I’m pretty fucking [adjective].